anaeim/amazon-sagemaker-udemy-course/section_6_amazon_bedrock/intro01_difference_between_amazon_bedrock_and_sagemaker_python_sdk.md

 - Billed per input/output token

 With SageMaker:
-- You pay for instances (even when idle)
+- You pay for instances and infra-structure (even when idle).
 - You manage autoscaling and capacity planning

 For many GenAI workloads, Bedrock is simpler and more cost-effective.